 My last stop in southern Spain was Granada and its impressive Alhambra – the town’s monolithic, dominating Red Fort, built in 889.

-Wending through streets and into ornately tiled inner courtyards, every turn reveals another incredible feat of Moorish architecture.
+Wending through streets and ornately tiled courtyards, every turn reveals another incredible feat of Moorish architecture.
 Around an hour is all you need to take the site in before strolling into the bustling, modern city centre to enjoy its bars and cafes.

 If you think Spain is all boozy, Brit-filled beaches then why not take a trip to Andalucía?
 Almeria and Granada will show you a different side of the country.